HL7/cds-hooks/input/pagecontent/index.md

    ]
 }
 ```

+#### Feedback on System Actions

+*STU Note: The feedback mechanism supports providing CDS Services feedback about what was done with the suggestions the service has provided.
+Since system actions are part of those suggestions, it is reasonable for CDS Services to want feedback on whether system actions were applied by the client.
+However, this would require at least the introduction of a unique identifier for system actions, as well as a new feedback mechanism to support communicating what was done with each system action.
+We seek feedback on prioritization of this use case.*

 ### Security and Safety

 All data exchanged through the RESTful APIs MUST be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).
 Implementers SHOULD review the [FHIR security considerations for Communications](https://hl7.org/fhir/R4/security.html#http) for additional guidance.